zalo/Symplex/README.md

 ## Release Notes

-### 0.0.7 - First Release

 ### 0.0.4 - Add Snippets

 Group all Symplex functionality underneath the `symplex.Evaluate` command.
 Add snippets which document a few of the SymPy features that Symplex exposes.
+Also make Python parsing slightly more robust.

 ### 0.0.3 - Major Refactor